-- Through this project, we observed that a larger dataset with higher skewness in data distribution trained the model better and faster than a smaller dataset with lesser skewness in data distribution. - Ben-Graham Lighting pre-processing technique resulted in better model performance.
-The model was also able to learn the features of interest such as haemorrhages, hard exudates etc. - ResNet-50 and ResNet-101 models gave the best performance out of all the models we experimented with. - The first few initial layers of both ResNet-50 and ResNet-101 yielded high accuracy of predictions, especially that of ResNet-101 which was almost equal to the final accuracy obtained at the end of all layers. - The model was robust to almost all types of masking for grade '0' images vowing to the higher number of data points in the training dataset, whereas it was somewhat sensitive to the maskings near the middle portion of the fundus image. - Images centred around the fovea, optic disc and centre contributed significantly to the classification, among which those centred around the fovea produced very close performance similar to that of full fundus images.
+- Through this project, we observed that a larger dataset with skewness trained the model better and faster than a smaller dataset with lesser skewness. - Ben-Graham Lighting pre-processing technique resulted in better model performance.
+The model was also able to learn the features of interest such as haemorrhages, hard exudates etc. - ResNet-50 and ResNet-101 models gave the best performance out of all the models we experimented with. - The first few initial layers of both ResNet-50 and ResNet-101 yielded high accuracy with that of ResNet-101 being almost equal to the final accuracy at the end of all layers. - The model was robust to almost all types of masking for grade '0' images vowing to the higher number of data points in training dataset, whereas it was somewhat sensitive to maskings near the middle portion of the fundus image. - Images centered around fovea, optic disc and center contributed significantly to the classification, among which those centered around fovea produced very close performance similar to that of full fundus images.